Juniper Mist Access Assurance

 Features + Benefits

-Access Assurance provides a holistic, unified view of the client connectivity experience and can easily identify a problem and perform root-cause analysis.
-All client events, including connection and authentication successes and failures, are captured by the Juniper Mist cloud, simplifying day-to-day operations and quickly identifying end-user connectivity issues.
+Access Assurance provides a holistic, unified view of the client connectivity experience and can easily identify a problem and perform root cause analysis.
+All client events, including connection and authentication successes and failures, are captured by the Juniper Mist Cloud, simplifying day-to-day operations and quickly identifying end user connectivity issues.

 Based on user and device identity, Access Assurance can instruct the network to assign users specific roles and group them into network segments using VLAN or Group-Based Policy (GBP) technology.
 The service can then enforce network policies associated with each segment.

-High Availability and Geo-Affinity
+High availability and geo-affinity

 With Access Assurance, organizations gain reliable, low-latency network access control whether they need to cover a single location or a multisite deployment.
 Juniper has deployed cloud instances of Access Assurance in multiple regional locations to direct authentication traffic to the nearest instance for optimal response times.

-Leveraging the Juniper Mist cloud-native, full-stack network management platform, Access Assurance removes the infrastructure requirements of other network access vendors’ solutions and enables consistent client experiences regardless of location.
+Leveraging the Juniper Mist cloud-native, full-stack network management platform, Access Assurance removes the infrastructure requirements of other network access vendors’ solutions and enables consistent client experiences, regardless of location.

 Access Assurance provides authentication services by integrating external directory services, such as Google Workspace, Microsoft Azure Active Directory, Okta Workforce Identity, and others.
-It also integrates external Public Key Infrastructure (PKI) and MDM platforms.
+It also integrates external Public Key Infrastructure (PKI) and MDM/UEM platforms.

-100% Programmable APIs
+100% programmable APIs

 Find Juniper Mist Access Assurance in these solutions